aaronbloomfield/ccc/docs/web3py.md

 private_key = hexbytes.HexBytes('0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef')
 ```

 You will note that this is a slightly different form than what you got when you decrypted your key -- the hex byte data is the same, it just is in a `hexbytes.HexBytes()` constructor.
+In particular, the leading 'b' was removed from the string value (the one before the single quote).

 We also need to define our account address that we have the private key for: